ppy/osu-wiki/news/2026/2026-08-26-aspire-6-voting.md

 ## Voting

-It's time for what's everyone's been waiting for.
+It's time for what everyone's been waiting for.
 Head over to the following contest pages to check out each entry and cast your votes.

 [![**Click here to vote in the osu!
 Visual Spectacle category!**](/wiki/shared/news/2026-08-26-aspire-6-voting/aspire-6-vote-osu!-vs.png)](https://osu.ppy.sh/community/contests/290)